Search

 Pro-Tip: Many of the buildings in Portugal don’t have elevators so check with hosts before booking.

-I had several good meals in Braga but two sood out.
+I also had several good meals in Braga but two sood out.

 Close up of a bowl of seafood including mussels and prawns